trinitronx/trinitronx.github.io_cv/index.md

 #### DevOps Engineer

-Supported 3 different product engineering teams to deploy software to production.
+Supported and collaborated with 3 different cross-functional product engineering teams to deploy software to production, and to design resilient architecture and reliable infrastructure solutions.
 Developed configuration management validation and deployment playbooks using Ansible and Python.

-- Maintained Infrastructure as Code Repositories with Core Operations team
+- Maintained Infrastructure as Code Repositories with Core Operations team using:
+  - Terraform
+  - Ansible
+  - Puppet
+  - AWS CloudFormation
 - Provisioned Virtual Machines on-prem (VMWare vSphere) and in the Cloud (AWS) for Infrastructure Deployment
 - Worked with Core Operations Team to maintain and administer shared VPS Infrastructure & hardware in the datacenter
 - Built & scaled CoreOS Docker clusters
 - Migrated CoreOS systems to Kubernetes clusters
-- Upgraded MapR clusters
+- Upgraded MapR / Hadoop clusters
+- Supported and contributed bugfixes for microservices in production, written in many languages (Java, Go, Ruby, Python, Apache Storm, Node.js, C/C++, PHP)
 - Datacenter hardware maintenance
+- Participated in on-call rotation, distributed systems troubleshooting and resolution
 - Built & scaled Diamond, Graphite / Carbon, Nagios & PagerDuty monitoring and alerting stack

 ---